json-c/json-c/README.md

 ----------------------------------------

-Although json-c does not support fully multi-threaded access to object trees, it has some code to help make use in threaded programs a bit safer.
+Although json-c does not support fully multi-threaded access to object trees, it has some code to help make its use in threaded programs a bit safer.
 Currently, this is limited to using atomic operations for json_object_get() and json_object_put().